-This is a moist delicious coffee cake with a hint of banana, cinnamon oat pecan streusel, and a vanilla drizzle.
+This is a moist delicious Sour Cream Banana Coffee Cake with a just a hint of banana, cinnamon oat pecan streusel, and a vanilla drizzle.

 So, let's apply that mind-bending technique to my Sour Cream Banana Coffee Cake!
 C'mon!
 I believe in you!